 Thank you so much for reading all the way to the bottom of this page.

 I hope you enjoyed reading this first chapter of The Ka.
+More exciting information about the book found here:

 The Ka Media Room (with Photos)